Thermiee/Thermiee/README.md

 <h3 align="left">I am a Full-stack Developer, and a <a href="https://www.microverse.org/?grsf=n05ptr">Microverse</a> graduate 📖.</h3>

-- 👨🏾‍💻 I’m currently learning *JavaScript, React, Redux, Postgres, Ruby and Rails*
+- 👨🏾‍💻 I’m skilled in *JavaScript, React, Redux, Postgres, Ruby and Rails*

+- 🧑🏻‍🔧 I've built several project using the technologies mentioned above.

 - 📫 How to reach me **iamthermiee@gmail.com**

-- ⚡ Fact: "Programming is not easy like Sunday morning, it is silent poetry."
+- ⚡ Fact: "Programming is the breaking of one big impossible task into several very small possible tasks."

 - 💻 Fun-fact: "Every programmer is an author."